Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 In the *Angle bisector* image, if the segment $\overline{AC}$ is converted into a line, then the line $\overleftrightarrow{AC}$ is the angle bisector of the angle $\angle DAB$.
 The angle bisector does not have to be a line, but if it's a line then it's guaranteed to be the only one that is the angle bisector.

 (Construcción de la bisectriz de un ángulo)
-**Angle bisector construction**: a geometric construction to draw the angle bisector of a given angle
+**Angle bisector construction**: a geometric construction to draw the angle bisector of a given angle.

 > Angle bisector construction
 >